dus4nstojanovic/create-files-from-template-cli/README.md

 ## The order of the search and replace execution

-In some cases, the replacement order may metter.
+In some cases, the replacement order may matter.
 For example, you may want to inject file content and after that to replace parts of it.

 ### Default orders